A treasury is a place for keeping or storing treasure.

 This material comprises my family history research.
-It was assembled, compiled and indexed during the thirty-three year period from 1984 through 2017.
+It was assembled, compiled and indexed during the thirty-four year period from 1984 through 2018.

 Additionally, it contains photographs and document images, as well as autobiographical and biographical material, about me and my immediate family.